oultrox/JuiceTest/README.md

 ## Features

 - **Drag & Drop Mechanics:** Objects can be clicked and dragged naturally with smooth velocity tracking.
 - **Custom Physics Engine based on raycasts:** Includes gravity, deceleration, and bounce factors for realistic fruit interactions.
+0 Rigidbodies.
+I missed them.
 - **Event-Driven System:** `ObjectPickedEvent` and `ObjectDroppedEvent` propagate interactions to all listening systems aiming to create decoupled systems or singleton nightmares.
 - **Dynamic Animations:** Fruit stretches, squashes, and shrinks using the `FruitAnimator`.
 Tree reacts to fruit interactions.
 - **Spawner System:** `EntitySpawner` generates fruits at specified spawn points with associated animations.